isaqueks/comicReader/README.md

 <hr>

 #### Notes
-* If you pass URLs to ultra hight resolution and non optimized pages, it will runs slow.
+* If you pass URLs to ultra hight resolution and non optimized pages, it will run slow.
 Use a mid-resolution and highly optimized images for better performance.
 * I am new to React world.
 Feel free to contribute.
 * If you find any issue, please, open an New issue on GitHub.